iankisali/C-Data-Structures-Algorithms/Data Stuctures/4. Stack/README.md

 - Using array
 - Using Linked List

+### Array Implementation of Stack
+A stack can be implemented using one-dimensional array.
+Stack implemented using array stores a fixed number of data values i.e static memory allocation where memory is allocated for declared variables by compiler and memory is allocated during compile time.

+The implementation is very simple.
+Define a one dimensional array of specific size and perform the basic operations in stack with help of variable called `top`.

+Steps taken include :
+1. Include all **header files** to be used in program and define `**MAXSIZE**` with specific values
+2. Declare **functions** used in stack implementation.
+3. Create a one-dimensional array with fixed size i.e `**int stack[MAXSIZE]**`
+4. Define integer `top` and initialize with `-1` i.e `top = -1`

+### Linked List Implementation of Stack

 ### Advantages of array implementation
 1. Memory saved as pointers is not used
 2. Easier to implement